zenjabba/rebar-ios-samples/README.md

 Your organization can leverage these templates to build your own apps built on top of Rebar.

 If you would like more information on Rebar, please email more@monkton.io and we will get back to you.

+Please visit our website https://monkton.io for more information on Rebar and what it does.